jluiscg/Lootbox-Simulator/README.md

 # Lootbox-Simulator
 Lootbox simulator for streamers, connect more with your community giving them the chance to win prizes like popular games do with lootboxes.
+Replace that old and boring roulette with something much better.
 #### 4 different rarities for the prizes:
 Name - (default chance)
 * Common - (65%)